paudelsamir/365DaysOfData/README.md

-No progress today- 14 - Preparing for board whole day- No progress today- 15 - Preparing for board whole day- No progress today- 16 - Preparing for board whole day- No progress today- 17 - Preparing for board whole day-
+No progress today- 14 - Preparing for board whole day- No progress today- 15 - Preparing for board whole day- No progress today- 16 - Preparing for board whole day- No progress today- 17 - Sick -